rancher/rancher.github.io/rancher/concepts/scheduling/index.md

 ### Similarities and differences to/from Docker Swarm

 Much thought was taken into trying to keep Rancher's scheduler compatible with Docker Swarm's scheduling; however, there are some differences.
-Perhaps, the most noteable is that Swarm currently uses environment variables to specify the scheduling rules.
+Perhaps, the most notable is that Swarm currently uses environment variables to specify the scheduling rules.
 See <a href="https://docs.docker.com/swarm/scheduler/filter/">Swarm scheduling/filters</a> for more details.
 Although, we've mainly covered using labels for specifying the scheduling rules in Rancher above, Rancher also supports many of Swarm's scheduling rules via environment variables.

 <table>
 <tr><th>Swarm</th><th>Rancher</th></tr>